WebAssembly/spec/document/execution/modules.rst

 .. note::
    All failure conditions are checked before any observable mutation of the store takes place.
+   Store mutation is not atomic;
-   Mutation is not atomic but happens in individual steps that may be interleaved with other threads.
+   it happens in individual steps that may be interleaved with other threads.